Skip to main content

 Open

 In November 2019, we reported on ICE immigration enforcement policies and actions, including those for vulnerable populations.
 We found that ICE did not collect or maintain readily available data on detained parents or legal guardians of U.S. citizen or legal permanent resident minors, as required by ICE policy.
-Without such information, ICE headquarters officials cannot ensure that ICE officers are collecting and entering this information into the system as required by policy.
-As a result, we recommended that ICE collect readily available data on detained parents or guardians of U.S. citizen and legal permanent resident minors.
-ICE DHS did not concur with this recommendation, stating that collecting such data would not better inform ICE's decision-making processes.
+Without such information, ICE headquarters officials cannot ensure that ICE officers are collecting and recording information per policy.
+We recommended that ICE collect readily available data on detained parents or guardians of U.S. citizen and legal permanent resident minors.
+DHS did not concur with this recommendation, stating that collecting such data would not better inform ICE's decision-making processes.
 However, as we noted in our report, ICE's 2017 Detention and Removal of Alien Parents or Legal Guardians directive stated that in pursing the enforcement of U.S. immigration laws against parents of minors, ICE personnel should remain cognizant of the impact enforcement actions may have on U.S. citizen or legal permanent resident minors.
-Without making these data readily available, ICE was not able to account for the overall impact of its enforcement actions on U.S. citizen or legal permanent resident minors whose parents or legal guardians have been detained.
+Without making these data readily available, ICE is not able to account for the overall impact of its enforcement actions on U.S. citizen or legal permanent resident minors whose parents or legal guardians have been detained.
 In July 2022, ICE issued its revised directive on Interests of Noncitizen Parents and Legal Guardians of Minor Children or Incapacitated Adults, which superseded its 2017 directive.
-Among other things, the July 2022 directive requires ICE to collect and maintain relevant data related to covered individuals that permits continuous monitoring and tracking of non-citizen parents/legal guardians of minor child(ren) or incapacitated adults in the United States, without regard to the dependent's citizenship or immigration status.
-The directive also requires the development of a system for maintaining this information in a manner that permits continuous monitoring and tracking of such individuals to ensure compliance with the Directive, and such information should be maintained in a format where it may be made available for reporting to the Office of the Director.
-In November 2022, ICE officials told us that a working group was formed to consider how to implement this directive and that the group is meeting weekly.
-In September 2023, ICE told us that the working group completed its requirements gathering for collecting and maintaining relevant data and they were undergoing internal review.
+This directive requires ICE to collect and maintain relevant data that permits continuous monitoring and tracking of non-citizen parents/legal guardians of minor child(ren) or incapacitated adults in the United States (covered individuals), without regard to the dependent's citizenship or immigration status.
+The directive also requires the development of a system for maintaining this information in compliance with the Directive, and such information should be maintained in a format where it may be made available for reporting to the Office of the Director.
+In November 2022, ICE officials told us that a working group was formed to consider how to implement this directive and that the group meets weekly.
+In August 2024, ICE told us that it was continuing to work on implementing the requirements identified by the working group through a phased approach.
+The target completion date for Phase 1 is end of fiscal year 2024 and is to, among other things: add Parental Interest and Child Welfare fields to its data system; require officers to address questions that determine if a non-citizen is a covered individual under the Parental Interest Directive; require officers to complete existing dependent fields when a parental interest or child welfare individual has been affirmatively identified; and add alerts to indicate that a non-citizen has been identified as having Parental Interest or Active Parental/ Child Welfare Proceeding case.
+ICE has not yet identified timeframes for phases 2 and 3.
 We will continue to monitor ICE's efforts to address this recommendation.

 Full Report